Boondocking: Maxwell Wildlife Refuge, Maxwell, NM

 Maxwell National Wildlife Refuge is one of our favorite boondocking spots from our travels so far.
 It’s a beautiful location and is perfect for a few nights stay.
-In this post, I want to share all of the information you might need to know about boondocking at Maxwell Wildlife Refuge in Maxwell, New Mexico.

-We have actually visited this spot on three different occasions now, almost exactly a year apart each.
 Our first visit was from 6/27/19 to 6/30/19, our second visit was from 7/1/20 to 7/3/20, and our third visit was from 5/16/21-5/19/21.

-Maxwell Wildlife Refuge in 2019
+Where is Maxwell National Wildlife Refuge Located?

-The Maxwell Wildlife Refuge is located just outside of Maxwell, NM.
 It is a short distance off of Interstate 25, about 35 miles south of the Colorado border.

-This easy access location makes it a great place to stop overnight or for a day or two when you’re passing through northeast New Mexico, especially since there’s not much in the area.
-We like to stop here on our way from Texas to Colorado.
+This easy-access location makes it a great place to stop overnight or for a day or two when you’re passing through northeast New Mexico, especially since there’s not much in the area.

 The GPS coordinates are 36.58196258544922, -104.58983612060547

 The refuge encompasses 3,699 acres according to the Fish and Wildlife Service website, but camping is only permitted in the Lake 13 area.
-However, there is plenty of room and we’ve never felt crowded.

 Some boondocking locations are definitely only suited for smaller vehicles and trailers, but that is not the case with Maxwell Wildlife Refuge.
 I would say that any size rig would be acceptable.